Brexit choices: the EU Customs Union and the Single Market?

 The EU Customs Union -staying in after exit

-The choice offered by the manifestos is between seeking to stay in the
+The effective choice is between seeking to stay in the

 EU Customs Union or, on the other hand, seeking a Free Trade Agreement

-with the EU.
-Either alternative would result in there being
+Either Customs Union or FTA alternative would result in there being

 no tariffs levied on goods exported from the UK into the EU or on EU